 Named after its originator Joseph Pilates, the method is a series of exercises designed to strengthen the whole body, restore joint function and improve posture, with a particular emphasis on spinal health.
 The exercises were to be performed on both a mat and specialist equipment designed and patented by Joseph Pilates himself.

 Core strength is a popular term nowadays, implying that it consists solely of the abdominal muscles.
 However, the abdominals are only a part of the core, which also comprises the deep spinal stabilisers and buttocks - basically everything that wraps around the pelvis and spine.
 When working in harmony they support a healthy spine and pain-free movement.
 However, poor posture, injury or repetitive movements (for example golf or running) can disrupt the balance between these muscles, resulting in pain and dysfunction.
 So when a person believes that he or she has a ‘weak core’, a better description would be an imbalance within the core muscles.

-Although mat work is a fundamental part of pilates it comprises a small part of the entire repertoire leaving a large amount of exercises that require equipment.
+Although mat work is fundamental to pilates it comprises a small amount of the entire repertoire, leaving a large number of exercises that require equipment.

 The spring resistance on each machine can be adjusted to provide either challenge or support, depending on individual ability.
 In a group setting participants of varying abilities can perform the same exercise whilst being challenged or supported appropriately.
 Most people who experience pilates classes on the Reformer report a deeper connection to core muscles that they were unable to access on the mat.

-All our small-group classes are Reformer-based with a maximum of 6 participants to ensure first-class teaching supervision and attention to detail.
+All our small-group, Reformer classes are capped at a maximum of 8 participants to ensure first-class teaching supervision and attention to detail.